 The University of Calgary is located in the city of Calgary, in the foothills of Canada’s majestic Rocky Mountains.
 The medical school opened its doors to students in 1970 with a primary purpose to train family physicians.
 Department of Family Medicine physicians occupy key roles in the Cumming School of Medicine and provide leadership at all levels along the continuum of medical education.

 Calgary has two Departments of Family Medicine representing academic and community arms.
 The academic department is supported by education, research and administrative pillars of the University of Calgary.
-This academic department is one of the largest within the University of Calgary’s Faculty of Medicine.
+This academic department is one of the largest within the University of Calgary’s Cumming School of Medicine.
 On the academic side there are more than 500 family physicians with academic appointments while the community side has more than 1000 family physicians living and working in Calgary and southern Alberta.

 This is the academic department’s website and main communications channel for the academic arm.
 For more information on the community arm, (the clinical Department of Family Medicine) please see the Alberta Health Services website.